- Sanguinet and Staats (1910); Wyatt Hedrick and Edwin Kreisle (1931)

 A renovation in 1931 adopted the Art Deco style for the base, resulting in one of the most attractive façades in Austin.
 With a combination of limestone, jet-black granite, geometric gold accents, and artful stained glass, the double-height entrances and storefront windows would look right at home on Fifth Avenue in New York City.
 Following its renovation, Scarbrough’s became the first air-conditioned department store west of the Mississippi.
 At its zenith, the department store was a hive of activity, occupying 94,000 square feet on three levels.

-Bud Franck, Patrick Wong, Austin History Center, Texas Historical Commission
+Bud Franck, Atelier Wong Photography, Austin History Center, Texas Historical Commission